-She was born Gertrude Bonnin, in 1876, a third child and full blooded Yankton Sioux, but in time, to most, she was known as Zitkala-sa (Red Bird), a Native American icon, whom mother time has not forgot nor has she lost, a daughter of the earth.
+She was born Gertrude Bonnin, in 1876, a third child and full-blooded Yankton Sioux, but in time, to most, she was known as Zitkala-Sa (Red Bird), a Native American icon, whom mother time has not forgotten nor has she lost, a daughter of the earth.

 Compounding to this fact, her European-American father abandoned the family while she was still a toddler.
 When she grew into adolescence, her mother, Ellen Tate, thinking of her daughter's future in a pale-face world, she sent her East so that she might get a white man's education.
 Though she suffered great loss and disadvantage, Gertrude found a way to overcome her differences.

 The Yanktonai, or the Yankton, also known as the Western Dakota "Middle Sioux" were Native American people originally from the Mississippi Region, which during the 18th century, resided along the Minnesota River area.

 By 1860, the Yankton tribe had given up millions of acres to the U.S. government and moved on its present-day reservations in South Dakota.